To make the wisest real estate investment decisions with the highest return potential, you need reliable property information.

 That being said, just because you live in a non-disclosure state, that doesn’t mean you can’t access the closest possible Public Record Sales Estimates with a more creative strategy.
 What creative strategy are we referring to?
 PropStream!

 PropStream offers multi-sourced data from both the MLS and public record, allowing you to get the most thorough property information, in disclosure and non-disclosure states.
 Even if you work in a disclosure state and can access public record data at the county tax assessor’s office, you don’t have to make the trek if you can access it from your computer.
-PropStream collects property record data for you, so you can easily compare it side-by-side with our MLS Sales Estimate.
+PropStream collects property record data for you, so you can easily compare it side-by-side with our MLS Sales Data.
 Having all the property data you need in one place saves you time and energy that you can put toward building marketing lists and crafting your pitch once you’ve found promising leads.

 Interested in trying PropStream for one week without committing to paying for a subscription?
 Sign up for a 7-day free trial and enjoy 50 leads on us today!